Euronext Growth

 Euronext Growth is a multilateral trading facility (MTF) operated by Euronext.
 This equity trading market that was opened May 17, 2005 to address an opportunity posed by small to medium-sized firms that were anticipated to desire easier access to an equity market.

 The approach was to provide streamlined listing requirements and simplified trading rules to present a lesser load on small and mid-cap firms.
 The goal was to do this in a manner that also preserved good governance and transparency for investors.

 Euronext bills the Euronext Growth market as a unique option in the investing world.
 It aims to become the reference market for small and mid-sized companies throughout the Eurozone.

+Overview

+Euronext Growth serves as an alternative to the Euronext's regulated main market, focused on SMEs that may not yet meet the listing requirements for the main market or that prefer a more flexible framework.
+Euronext Growth is also Multilateral Trading Facility (MTF), which is subject to lighter regulation compared to the main market.

+Euronext Growth offers simplified listing process and reduced regulatory requirements.